2010 Stanley Cup playoffs: (1) San Jose Sharks vs. (2) Chicago Blackhawks

 This was the first playoff meeting between these two teams.
 This was San Jose's second appearance in the conference finals.
 They last went to the conference finals in 2004, which they lost to the Calgary Flames in six games.
 This was Chicago's ninth Conference finals appearance.
 They last went to the conference finals in the previous year; which they lost in five games to the Detroit Red Wings.
 Chicago won three of the four games during this year's regular season series.

 The Blackhawks swept the Sharks in four games.
 Blackhawks goaltender Antti Niemi made 44 saves in game one as Chicago took the opening game 2–1.
 Chicago had a three-goal lead halfway through the second period of game two and held on to win the game by a final score of 4–2.
 The Sharks came back to tie the game in the third period of game three thanks to Patrick Marleau’s second goal of the game, however San Jose came up short in overtime as Dustin Byfuglien ended the game at 12:24 of the first overtime period, giving Chicago a 3–0 series lead.
-Chicago trailed by two goals near the halfway mark of the second period before scoring four unanswered goals to complete the sweep in game four and they advanced to the Stanley Cup Finals for the first time in eighteen years.
+Chicago trailed by two goals near the halfway mark of the second period before scoring four unanswered goals to complete the sweep in game four and they advanced to the Stanley Cup Final for the first time in eighteen years.